Lilmortal/youngi-ui/CONTRIBUTING.md

 ### data-testid

-Someone figure out a way or just import a library to strip out data-testid on production!
+Need to strip out data-testid on production.

 ### webP

 Strapi should be able to convert images uploaded to S3 as webP format.

+## Cloudfront

+When saving images, Strapi images should point to Cloudfront, and only S3 as a backup.
+This and the webP problem can be solved via AWS-SDK.